-When HBO announced the cancellation of horse racing show ‘Luck’ in 2011 after a third horse died during production, some fans of the show may have missed this Sunday drama, but they were few and far between.
+When HBO announced the cancellation of the horse racing show ‘Luck’ in 2011 after a third horse died during production, some show fans may have missed this Sunday drama, but they were few and far between.

 ‘Luck’ Animal Welfare

-HBO’s official statement stated that “While we maintained the highest safety standards possible, accidents unfortunately happen and it is impossible to guarantee they won’t in the future”.
-Let’s be straight, this statement certainly makes no mention of the shockingly poor ratings and lackluster plot.
+HBO’s official statement stated that “While we maintained the highest safety standards possible, accidents unfortunately happen, and it is impossible to guarantee they won’t in the future”.
+Let’s be straight, this statement certainly makes no mention of the shockingly poor ratings and lacklustre plot.

 Conflicting reports regarding the treatment of the animals drew interest from animal rights activist group PETA.
-The American Humane Association representatives maintained that proper safety precautions were followed at all times, and the death of the most recent horse was unrelated to filming.
+The American Humane Association representatives maintained that proper safety precautions were always followed, and the death of the most recent horse was unrelated to filming.
 The third horse reared and fell over, hitting its head, while on the way back to its stable.

 The safety precautions underwent review after the death of the first two horses.
 At the recommendation of the AHA, filming on the first season ceased until additional measures finished assessment and began operation.

-PETA obtained necropsy reports that seemed to indicate one of the earlier horses received significant amounts of very potent painkillers.
-Dr. Rick Arthur, a veterinarian at the Santa Anita racetrack, publicly stated that HBO took every precaution to ensure the safety of the horses.
+PETA obtained necropsy reports indicating that one of the earlier horses received significant amounts of potent painkillers.
+Dr Rick Arthur, a veterinarian at the Santa Anita racetrack, publicly stated that HBO took every precaution to ensure the safety of the horses.
 PETA’s contention is that horse racing accounts for enough deaths; a show about horse racing does not need to add to the toll.

 ‘Luck’ Gets Unlucky